survivejs/maintenance-book/manuscript/code-quality/01-linting.md

-# Code Style
+# Linting

 Ideally code in a project should look like it was written by a single developer.
 It makes code reading simpler because you know how things are done and how they look in a project.
-And you know how you should write your own code.

-Code style is also the most subjective thing and developers spend too much time arguing on code style when in most cases particular style doesn't matter.
-What matters is code style consistency across the project.

-Consistent code style is especially important for open source projects with many casual contributors — they’re not likely to study your project’s code style.

-## Good vs. Bad Style
+You can force certain code style through linting.
+Linting can also capture mistakes related to the usage of the language.

+## Why to Lint

 Good code style can save you from a bug one day.
 Consider this code: